pivotal-cf/docs-pks/README.md

 | `0.8` | Not in use | N/A |

 The `master` branch is used to publish the pre-release v1.4 version of the site.
 Create pull requests on `master` to contribute bug fixes or correct technical inaccuracies in the v1.4 documentation.
+**This documentation requires validation.
+Contact #pcf-docs on Pivotal Slack for access.**

 The `1.3` branch is used to publish the live v1.3 version of the site.
 Create pull requests on `1.3` to contribute bug fixes or correct technical inaccuracies in the v1.3 documentation.